 Newry House by Austin Maynard Architects

-Located in Melbourne, Australia, this beautiful Victorian house has been redesigned in 2020 by Austin Maynard Architects.
+Newry House located in Melbourne, Australia, is a beautiful Victorian house has been redesigned in 2020 by Austin Maynard Architects.

 Photography by Tess Kelly